Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

 \paragraph{Temporal visualization} Many applications (e.g., climate and atmospheric sciences) focus on temporal changes.
-For example, monitoring forest cover, agricultural practices, or climate patterns can help understand evolving trends or seasonalities in the broader climate system.
-PCA variants are standard techniques for reducing spectral or spatial information.
-These variants play a key role in climate science by extracting \emph{modes of climate variability}—time series representing complex spatiotemporal phenomena—and identifying \emph{teleconnections}-statistical dependencies between modes.
+FE to enable the identification of these changes often reduces the spatial and/ or spectral dimension of RS data.
+For example, PCA variants are standard techniques in climate science for extracting modes of climate variability—time series representing complex spatiotemporal phenomena—and identifying teleconnections — statistical dependencies between modes~\citep{Horel1981, Barnston1987}.
+Although ubiquitous in fields such as climate science, PCA cannot capture the nonlinear dynamics of the Earth system.

-For instance, EOF analysis of atmospheric geopotential height fields identifies the Pacific-North American teleconnection pattern and its spatial and temporal variations in atmospheric circulation~\cite{Horel1981}.
-Similarly, EOF analysis of sea surface temperature anomalies in the tropical Pacific Ocean uncovers dominant patterns associated with El Niño-Southern Oscillation events~\cite{Barnston1987}.

-More recent approaches have extended these techniques to capture complex climate variability.
-Variants such as ROCK-PCA~\cite{bueso2020nonlinear} (a nonlinear PCA method) and Varimax PCA~\cite{runge2015} have been used to decompose spatiotemporal datasets of different climate variables, extracting meaningful signals, including seasonality and modes of variability.
-Deep learning techniques such as VAEs have also been applied to redefine climate indices.
-For example,~\cite{Ibebuchi} demonstrated that VAEs explain more variability in the North Atlantic Oscillation (NAO) than traditional PCA-based approaches.
+More recent approaches have extended PCA to application-specific methods that capture more subtle, complex climate variability.
+Variants such as the non-linear ROCK-PCA~\citep{bueso2020nonlinear} and rotated Varimax PCA~\citep{runge2015} have been used to decompose spatiotemporal datasets of different climate variables, extracting seasonality and modes of variability.
+By enabling greater flexibility and capturing nonlinearities, deep learning techniques have also been applied to improve climate indices.
+For example,~\citep{Ibebuchi} demonstrated that VAEs explain more variability in the North Atlantic Oscillation (NAO) than traditional PCA-based approaches.

-\paragraph{Visualization in an abstract space} While PCA and Linear Discriminant Analysis (LDA) are commonly used to project data into 2D or 3D spaces, recent approaches like t-SNE prioritize preserving local structures.
-They are thus usually preferred as they better separate data clusters.
-Song et al. enhanced t-SNE by integrating it with a Gaussian Mixture Model, improving its ability to represent HS data~\cite{Song2019}.
-This approach maintained local structures and highlighted global differences, outperforming Isomap, LLE, and traditional t-SNE in clustering land cover types, including desert, lake, commercial, and industrial areas.
-Applying t-SNE to the abstract feature spaces learned by deep learning models improves interpretability, enabling insights into how the model distinguishes between classes~\cite{zhang2020three, russwurm2020self}.
-A comparison of DR methods for visualization is in Fig.~\ref{fig:vis}.
+\paragraph{Visualization in an abstract space} In this setting, FE reduces one or a combination of RS data dimension samples to a $2$-$3$ dimensional space to form hypotheses about the data.
+We compare FE methods for visualization in an abstract space in Fig.~\ref{fig:vis}.
+Although FE for visualization began with unsupervised, explicit, linear FE that preserves variance, it quickly shifted to nonlinear methods that preserve the topology of the data manifold.
+For example, Song et al. enhanced t-SNE by integrating it with a Gaussian Mixture Model, improving its ability to represent HS data~\citep{Song2019}.